 The end-result is a better-trained workforce, who know the dos and don’ts of proper food hygiene and can then prepare delicious, healthy and safe food that can be enjoyed by customers.

-Unfortunately, the Spize tragedy is not unique.
+Unfortunately, the food poisoning tragedy at Singapore restaurant Spize is not unique.
 It’s one of several food hygiene-related incidents in the past few years.